 “The first client I signed through my own legwork is the co-founder of a company whose products I already use.
-I couldn’t find any contact details for the CEO/MD so I started stalking them socially and sent a couple of emails to their generic email address and included reference to their recent campaigns, crowdfunding etc to make my services relevant to their growth.
+I couldn’t find any contact details for the CEO/MD so I started stalking them socially and sent a couple of emails to their generic email address and included references to their recent campaigns, crowdfunding etc to make my services relevant to their growth.

 I sent a couple of polite nudges over the following weeks but got absolutely nothing back and wrote them off as a prospect.
 Fast forward just two days later and I receive a website enquiry from the CEO… he’d noticed I’d checked out his profile on LinkedIn and was keen to sign up straight away!

 Turned out he’d never received any of my emails and if it wasn’t for the fact I’d had my privacy settings totally open on LinkedIn I highly doubt we’d be working together now.
 Happy days!”

 “I got my first client before I had set up as a VA.
 She did my mortgage and saw I was CeMAP qualified and asked me to help out a couple of days a week with her paperwork and compliance.
 Fast forward a year – my daughter started school and I stumbled across Jo’s site, read everything I could, bought the WordPress website course and set up as a VA.

 I said to my Adviser that I would love to continue working with her but virtually.
 I then had a referral from her business manager who had originally trained me on the systems.
 I signed that referral up on a retainer basis and she sent more referrals my way, I now have four more mortgage advisers (so six total) all on monthly retainers.